Oisin-Hearne/comp-theory/README.md

 More detail on the specific implementation of these tasks can be found in tasks.ipynb, where documentation cells are woven throughout the code for each task, describing how the code functions.

+## Usage
+- Ensure that the requirements in requirements.txt are present.
+- Ensure that a words.txt file containing an english dictionary of your choice is present.
+- Ensure that a sha256.txt file containing a message you would like to hash is present.
+- Run the notebook via Jupyter or VSCode.

 ## Task 1 - Bitwise Operations
 This section contains several functions for modifying binary numbers.
 These functions are used in the [Secure Hash Standard](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.180-4.pdf) and are used as part of the Secure Hash Algorithm.